benjaminemanuel13/Smile.Local.Ollama/README.md

 **Please Note:**

-The system I am using for this project is a Windows 11/24Gb memory/Core i7 with a Tesla T4 GPU with 16Gb memory and the models I am using are "all-minilm" for embeddings and "phi4" for chat.
+The system I am using for this project is a Windows 11/24Gb memory/Core i7 with a Tesla T4 GPU with 16Gb memory and the models I am using are "mxbai-embed-large" for embeddings and "phi4" for chat.

 **Update**